Benefactors and Funds

 This Endowment will be used to provide students with financial need various international opportunities including but not limited to study abroad, formal exchange programs, international internships, or faculty-mentored student research abroad.
 Use of the income will be determined by the Provost in consultation with academic deans and the Director of the Center for Global Learning and the students selected to receive support shall be chosen by the University at its discretion and in accordance with the University's financial aid policy, which may be modified by the University from time to time, and applicable federal and state laws.
 Recipients must be in good standing in all areas of the University to be eligible.

-The Rusty Johnson '86 Endowment for Study Abroad
+The Rusty '86 and Rene Johnson Endowment for Experiences Abroad

 The Daniel Miller, III and Phoebe T. Miller Endowment